 Look for Judas and Magnolia performing their comically daring feats of strength, endurance and escapism on the Main Street Stage and Joy Pavilion.
 In addition, Dr. Lynch has mastered the art of unlocking the potential of the mind, and he will be displaying the fruits of his labor at The Mentalist shows at 1pm and 5pm on Saturday in the Bluff City Theater.

 Eva la Feva is a nationally touring burlesque and belly dance performer/producer that has been delighting audiences for over a decade with her fluid, stylized dance technique base and her emotive and theatrical approach to burlesque.
-See Eva perform in the 'Steam'feld Follies and The Burley-Que at the Big River Steampunk Festival.
+See Eva perform in the Sensory Overload Burley-Q and the Time-Traveling Burlesque atat the Big River Steampunk Festival.

 Eva La Feva

 Making her debut at the Big River Steampunk Festival, Sio is part of the Sammy Tramp's troupe coming from Chicago to entertain the Steampunk crowd at Big River.
 Sio is a popular burlesque performer in Chicagoland, appearing in such prestigious cabarets as Unbridled, No-Tell Cabaret, House of Blues, Uptown Underground and many others.
 See Sio perform in The Sensory Overload Burley-Q and the Time-Traveling Burlesque at the Big River Steampunk Festival.

 A college professor in music and voice, Melinda Kaye will be fascinating audiences with her mastery of the Hurdy Gurdy, a crank-driven string instrument that can produce the volume of several instruments at once - a thousand-year old device that feels as though it was invented in a steampunk world!
-Look for her on the Main Street Stage or Joy Pavilion performing and conducting parasol duels, and she will be teaching the art of fan-painting at the Creative Exchange....
+Look for her at the Main Street Stage or Joy Pavilion performing and conducting parasol duels, and she will be teaching the art of fan-painting at the Creative Exchange....